scrapy/scrapy/docs/topics/signals.rst

         Ctrl-C to stop it) the reason will be ``'shutdown'``.
     :type reason: str

-.. signal:: domain_open
-.. function:: domain_open(domain, spider)

-    Sent right before a spider has been opened for crawling.

-    :param domain: a string which contains the domain of the spider which is about to be opened
-    :type domain: str

-    :param spider: the spider which is about to be opened
-    :type spider: :class:`~scrapy.spider.BaseSpider` object

 .. signal:: domain_opened
 .. function:: domain_opened(domain, spider)

-    Sent right after a spider has been opened for crawling.
+    Sent after a spider/domain has been opened for crawling.
+This is typically used to reserve per-spider resources, but can be used for any task that needs to be performed when a spider/domain is opened.

     :param domain: a string with the domain of the spider which has been opened
     :type domain: str